Gospel riots: Ancient Greek in schools

 The problem was compounded by the educational system.
-Until 1881 only Ancient Greek — not even katharevousa — was taught in Greek primary schools, continuing the tradition of the Greek Orthodox Church, which had exercised an effective monopoly over education for centuries (the Church had always taught the ancient koine Greek of the gospels and the Divine Liturgy).
-The children thus had to learn to read and write in a language they did not speak, or even hear outside church.
+Until 1881 only Ancient Greek—not even katharevousa—was taught in Greek primary schools, continuing the tradition of the Greek Orthodox Church, which had exercised an effective monopoly over education for centuries.
+(The church had always taught the ancient koine Greek of the gospels and the Divine Liturgy.)
+Children thus had to learn to read and write in a language they did not speak, or even hear outside church.
 This had been acceptable in previous centuries, when the schools had concentrated on training future priests; but it could not provide universal popular literacy.

 Demotic renaissance

 By 1880, many were beginning to feel that katharevousa had outlived its usefulness.
 Kostis Palamas led the New Athenian School in a renaissance of demotic poetry; Roïdis pinpointed the deficiencies of katharevousa, and coined the word diglossia to describe the unhealthy split between the spoken and written languages; and finally, in 1888, Ioannis Psycharis published My Journey, which transformed the language debate.